markallen13/ExchangeRecordsMgmt/README.md

 https://msdn.microsoft.com/en-us/library/microsoft.exchange.webservices.data.folder_methods(v=exchg.80).aspx
 https://msdn.microsoft.com/en-us/library/microsoft.exchange.webservices.data.emailmessage_methods(v=exchg.80).aspx

 Changes to the Retention Policy Tags will likely not apply immediately.
-To apply changes from this script quickly, run the following command after this one to start the Managed Folder Assistant process.
+To apply changes from this module quickly, run the following command to start the Managed Folder Assistant process.

     Start-ManagedFolderAssistant <MailboxName>

 When retrieving folder objects, you have the option of creating a Tracefile.
 This will show all communication between the server and your client.
-Note that the tracefile will continue to be populated anywhere you use the folder object (in other words, not just when you specify the Tracefile parameter).
+Note that if you create a Folder object with the TraceFile switch, communication with the server will continue to be recorded any time you use that object until said object falls out of scope or is removed from the enviroment.

 ### Why is Exchange Web Services API required?